Desktop Mockup Hero 6_Animation01.png

 UX OBJECTIVES

-Designing for Scale, Flexibility,
+Design for Scale, Flexibility, and Delight

-• Enable Multi-Path Subscriber Sign-Up
+Enable Multi-Path Subscriber Sign-Up

 Strategically place low-friction sign-up prompts throughout the experience to boost opt-ins across platforms and city types.

-• Contextualize Location Selection
+Contextualize Location Selection

 Make choosing a pickup location intuitive, accurate, and fast.
 This was especially critical for limited-time offers and maintaining customer trust.

-• Extend Design System Responsively
+Extend Design System Responsively

 Evolve mobile-native components into a unified system that performs gracefully across breakpoints and devices.

-• Broaden the Modular UX System
+Broaden the Modular UX System

 Design flexible, reusable UX components that support rapid experimentation with minimal technical overhead.